 If you have suffered a serious injury, monetary compensation can be vital to supporting yourself.
 This includes compensation from a personal injury settlement, workers’ compensation benefits and disability benefits.
 People who are limited in their ability to work can receive a larger share of the injury compensation and the marital properties.
 The disabled party can appeal a court’s division of property, if he or she believes the court did not properly consider his or her disability.
 In an ideal situation, the two parties can come to an agreement on their own.

 We are here to help, we want to make sure that you know your legal rights.
 We believe that having an aggressive law firm on your side can make all the difference.
-The lawyers at Geoff McDonald & Associates can fully investigate your case for all potential sources of recovery.
-To learn more about how we can help, including our No Fee Guarantee®, contact us online or call us today at (804) 888-8888
+The Richmond, VA-based personal injury lawyers at Geoff McDonald & Associates can fully investigate your case for all potential sources of recovery.
+To learn more about how we can help, including our No Fee Guarantee®, contact us online or call us today at (866) 369-9051